 1. Energy Efficiency

 The sphere is nature’s most efficient shape, covering the most living area with the least amount of surface area.
 When compared with a similar sized rectangularly-shaped house, the dome home will have 30 percent less surface area.
 A dome home will actually use about 1 /3 less lumber to build than a similar sized box house, according to Linda Boothe, owner of Oregon Dome, so even though the dome uses less material, it’s about five times stronger than a rectangular-shaped house.
 Additionally, a third less surface area means that a third less heat is transferred to and from its surroundings, saving the average dome homeowner about 30 percent or more on their average heating and cooling bill.
+Installing electric radiators can actually become quite affordable in a dome home.

 2. They’re Disaster-Proof